 If a piece of music is out of print can I photocopy it without infringing on copyright?

 You can.
-You can making physical copies of Original Print Music through a photocopier or printer (you just can’t make digital copies/share on a computer).
+You can make physical copies of Original Print Music through a photocopier or printer.
+You just can’t make digital copies/share on a computer.
 You must leave the print music unaltered, that is, you can’t ‘copy’ to make a new Arrangement.